TurboCoder13/bulma-turbo-themes/docs/adr/0001-use-allstar-security.md

 ## Context

-The bulma-turbo-themes project needs automated security policy enforcement to maintain consistent security posture across the repository.
+The turbo-themes project needs automated security policy enforcement to maintain consistent security posture across the repository.
 Manual security reviews are:

 - Time-consuming and error-prone
 - Not scalable as the project grows